AllegraCodes/gluetun-port-forwarding-deluge/README.md

     * Configure gluetun for your provider
     * Configure the script with your deluge password
     * Optional: configure how many times the script will try to connect to deluge, and how long (in seconds) to wait between retries

+        > **Note:** wget uses a linear backoff, starting with a 1 second delay and increasing by 1 second until the maximum set by MAX_DELAY

     * Bind mount a directory to give gluetun access to the script
     * Configure deluge for your environment
 3. Download `update-port.sh` to the bind mounted directory